KirkBrooks/Name-Parser/README.md

 Input Subform
 ---
 There is a subform named `nameParsing_dlog` you can add to your forms directly.
+Specify the subform object as an object type variable.
+The subform object will be populated with the entity object.

 ![alt text](https://github.com/KirkBrooks/Name-Parser/blob/master/images/scrnshot_2.png "nameParsing_dlog")